jasonumiker-sysdig/sysdig-aws-workshop-instructions/Readme.md

 1. Close that vulnerability detail pane
 1. Click on the **In Use** filter button - this excludes all the vulnerabilities that we have never seen run (and therefore are much less likely to be exploitable).
 1. Click on the **Has fix** button - this excludes those vulnerabilities that do not yet have a new version with a fix available (and therefore your team can't patch them yet)
     1. What we are left with is those vulnerabilities that are actually running (not just in the image) **and** for which there is a fix.
-This is a more reasonable and prioritised patching task to give somebody!
+This is a more reasonable and prioritized patching task to give somebody!
     1. ![](instruction-images/vuln5.png)

 ### Pipeline vulnerability scanning